 Choose CSH Surrey, and society profits

-CSH Surrey is a profit-for-purpose business called a social enterprise, which means it has a social ethos and exists to benefit its local communities.
-Any surplus is re-invested back into the business rather than paid as dividends to shareholders.
+CSH Surrey is a not-for-profit type of business called a social enterprise, which means it has a social ethos and exists to benefit its local communities.
+Any surplus is re-invested back into the organisation rather than being paid as dividends to shareholders.
 It is a member of Social Enterprise UK.